polluks/cmsmake/README.md

-## CMS Make
+# CMS Make

-This is CMS Make, a 'make' workalike for VM/CMS systems.
+This is CMS Make, a '`make`' workalike for VM/CMS systems.

-This is not the first 'make' for VM/CMS.
+This is not the first '`make`' for VM/CMS.
-It is intended to support the syntax used by 'make' on other platforms.
+It is intended to support the syntax used by '`make`' on other platforms.

-# cmsmake
+## cmsmake

-CMS Make provides similar function on CMS systems as traditional 'make' provides on POSIX systems.
+CMS Make provides similar function on CMS systems as traditional '`make`' provides on POSIX systems.
 Rules files are visually compatible with standard makefiles, except that the Tab character can be ordinary white space.

 This is a really really simple implementation.
-The purpose is to allow a subset of 'make' functionality which can be used interchangably between CMS and Unix/Linux/POSIX.
+The purpose is to allow a subset of '`make`' functionality which can be used interchangably between CMS and Unix/Linux/POSIX.
 With care, common rules files can be crafted and.
 It works.

-Several commands which work like their Unix/Linux/POSIX counterparts are included in order to facilitate rules files which work the same between CMS Make and POSIX/Unix 'make'.
+Several commands which work like their Unix/Linux/POSIX counterparts are included in order to facilitate rules files which work the same between CMS Make and POSIX/Unix '`make`'.